Is Charles Schwab a Scam?

 Insurance

-Schwab’s bank and brokerage accounts both carry insurance.
-The bank accounts have coverage from the Federal Deposit Insurance Corporation (FDIC) up to $500,000 per client.
-Schwab Bank’s FDIC # is 57450.
+Both Schwab’s bank and securities accounts are insured.
+Bank accounts are covered by the Federal Deposit Insurance Corporation (FDIC) up to $500,000 per customer.
+Schwab Bank’s FDIC number is 57450.

-Brokerage accounts have insurance through SIPC.
-The Securities Investor Protection Corporation has defended brokerage customers since 1970.
-SIPC is funded by member firms, not the government, unlike FDIC insurance.
+Securities accounts are insured by SIPC.
+The Securities Investor Protection Corporation has been protecting brokerage accounts since 1970.
+SIPC is funded by the brokerage firms, not the government like FDIC insurance.

-This extra policy covers up to $150 million per account (with a $1.15 million cash limit) and has a firm-wide limit of $600 million.
+This additional insurance provides coverage up to $150 million per account (with $1.15 million for cash) and a total limit of $600 million per brokerage firm.

 Visit Charles Schwab Website